 💠 Find the Assistance form.
 Many of these websites include a special “assistance request” form you can use.
 It may be called something like “help with a federal program” or assistance with “government programs”.
 When you go to the contact page, look for something like this.
 It may help make sure your request gets read and goes to the right place.

-💠 Don’t listen to Social Security if they tell you there is nothing you can do.
+💠 Don’t listen to Social Security or Medicaid – if they tell you there is nothing you can do.
 Sometimes this is true, sometimes not.
 Many of the things Social Security says over the phone are weird or wrong.

 💠 Find the right person.
 The person who answers the phone may be a goalie/intern whose goal in life is to keep you from getting help.
 You can try asking for the name of the staff person who handles Social Security inquiries or public requests, and call back and ask for that person.